 Which credit counseling program do you recommend?

 I recommend Cambridge Credit Counseling Services because they're the only credit counseling service that publishes their success rates.
 Their report states that approximately 40% of their clients fully complete the program.

 For comparison, here is a link to a report conducted by our Federal government about debt settlement that reports a less than 10% completion rate for customers of long-term debt settlement companies (see page 2, paragraph 1 when clicking the link).

 I hope this information about debt settlement vs. credit counseling helps you.
-Please feel free to contact me or comment below with any questions.
+Please feel free to contact me with any questions.